JensErat/docker-sogo/README.md

 SOGo performs schema initialziation lazily on startup, thus no database initialization scripts must be run.

+### memcached

+As most users will not want to separate memcached, there is a built-in daemon.
+It can be controled by setting the environment variable `memcached`.
+If set to `false`, the built-in memcached will not start, make sure to configure an external one.
+Otherwise, the variable holds the amount of memory dedicated to memcached in MiB.
+If unset, a default of 64MiB will be used.

 ### Sending Mail

 For convenience reasons, the gateway is added to the hostsfile as host `GATEWAY` before starting the SOGo daemon.
 This enables you to use a local MTA in the host machine to forward mail using